Our COVID-19 Response

 The Stramit Spring Curving Guide has more detailed information.

-All metal roof sheeting is subject to thermal expansion and this needs to be accommodated where there is a temperature difference between the sheeting and the structure.
+All metal roof sheeting is subject to thermal expansion and, where there is a temperature difference between the sheeting and the structure, this needs to be accommodated.

 The colour of the sheeting will affect the amount of thermal expansion, and whether the sheet is flat or cured will affect its ability to resist without problems.
 Sheet lengths should be limited as follows.

-Stramit Longspan® Roof and Wall Cladding has a superior water-carrying capacity, to most close pitched trapezoidal profiles.
+Stramit Longspan® Roof and Wall Cladding has a similar water-carrying capacity to most close pitched trapezoidal profiles.
 This and the decking stiffness enable roof slopes to be as low as 3.0° for many applications.

 Roof run lengths are the combined lengths of all roof elements contributing to a single pan drainage path.
 This can include the roof length upstream of a roof penetration that concentrates flow into other pans.

 The table below gives slopes for 100 year return period rainfall intensity.